-- 1. The organization is currently multi-homed or will be multi-homed in the near future (have subscribed contracts or letters of intent with their access providers). - 2.
+- 1. The organization is multi-homed or an Internet Service Provider and demonstrates the possibility of interconnecting with other providers or network access points (NAP/IXP). - 2.
 Submit a detailed description of their network topology. - 3.
 Submit a portfolio with a detailed description of the services the organization will offer. - 4.
-Submit a detailed plan of the deployment of address space utilization for three, six, and twelve months. - 5.
-Submit a copy of receipts or purchase orders for the equipment that will support the services described above.
+Submit a detailed plan of the deployment of address space utilization for three, six, and twelve months.

-It should be noted that this type of allocations shall be handled as exceptions and are not covered by the response times guaranteed for processing normal IPv4 address applications.
 For these allocations LACNIC may, at any time, request additional information to help justify a minimal allocation.